Bilimsel Raporlar

 to be held by parents

-(veliler tarafından kucaklanarak dinleme yapılıyor.)
+(Veliler tarafından kucaklanarak dinleme yapılıyor.)

 less sensitive to sounds, indicates what he wants, better and quicker response to speech